The sweat drips down my face as I gasp for breath.

 One of the most common reasons I hear from people for why they can’t workout is because they “have no time”.
 They’re just “too busy” to get to the gym consistently.

-I could destroy this excuse with dozens of real life examples of people (many who are/were Vitality Coaching Experience clients) who are much busier than you but still make time to get their workouts in, but I’m going to leave that alone for now.
+I could destroy this excuse with dozens of real life examples of people (many who are/were Blue Phoenix Fitness Coaching Experience clients) who are much busier than you but still make time to get their workouts in, but I’m going to leave that alone for now.

 If you’re one of those people who thinks they are “too busy” and “don’t have time” to workout, density training is the perfect option for you.